 We test and review fitness products based on an independent, multi-point methodology.
 If you use our links to purchase something, we may earn a commission.
 Read our disclosures.

 Home gyms are changing.
-Rusty old equipment in a garage is no longer the norm, although I totally still love that vibe.
+Rusty old equipment in a garage is no longer the norm, although we totally still love that vibe.
 Smart home gym equipment has played a huge role in the shifting landscape of the home gym, as people are realizing it’s pretty dang cool to stream live workout classes from a high-tech device that tracks your reps and other stats.

 Instead of going to the gym, work out in the comfort, safety, and privacy of your own home.
 We’ve put all of the most popular smart exercise equipment to the test, from treadmills and bikes to rowing machines.